Separating and Collapsing Electoral Control Types: Results

 In a veto election, for each vote where a particular candidate is not ranked last, that candidate receives a point, and a winner is a candidate with the highest number of points among all the candidates (naturally, there can be multiple winners).
 For example, if $C = \{a, b, c\}$ and $V = \{a>b>c, c>a>b\}$, then $b$ and $c$ each receive one point, and $a$ receives two points and wins.

-We now establish every equality and containment that holds for veto elections but was not established by one of the results of Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision}.
+We now establish every equality and containment that holds for veto elections but was not established by one of the results of \citeA{hem-hem-men:j:search-versus-decision}.
 For all other veto cases, we have constructed counterexamples.
 Some of those counterexamples were obtained through computer search.

-\begin{theorem} $\vetodcpvteuw = \vetodcpvtenuw$. \end{theorem} \begin{proofs} The $\supseteq$ relationship is immediate.
-The approach that follows resembles closely that of Maushagen and Rothe~\cite{mau-rot:j:control-veto-plurality}.
+\begin{theorem} $\vetodcpvteuw = \vetodcpvtenuw$. \end{theorem} \begin{proof} The $\supseteq$ relationship is immediate.
+The approach that follows resembles closely that of \citeA{mau-rot:j:control-veto-plurality}.
 Let $(C, V, p) \in \vetodcpvteuw$.
 If there is a partition such that $p$ is not a winner of the two-stage election, then $(C, V, p) \in \vetodcpvtenuw$.
 Otherwise, there is a partition and $c \in C$, $c\neq p$, such that $p$ and $c$ are both winners of the two-stage election.
 Suppose $\|C\| = 2$.
 Then $p$ and $c$ are both winners of the election $(C, V)$.
 In this case, consider the partition $(V, \emptyset)$.
 Both candidates will tie and be eliminated, in both subelections.
 Suppose $\|C\| \geq 3$.
 Then there are two distinct candidates $d,e \in C-\{p\}$.
 Let $V_1$ denote the set of votes in which $e$ is vetoed and let $V_2$ be the remaining votes.
 Now, consider the two-stage election with partition $(V_1, V_2)$.
 Since $e$ is never vetoed in $V_2$, $p$ can at best tie with $e$ in the subelection $(C, V_2)$.
 Finally, $d$ is never vetoed in $V_1$ (since all votes there veto $e$), so $p$ cannot be a unique winner of $(C, V_1)$.
-Thus $p$ is eliminated in both first-round elections.~\end{proofs}
+Thus $p$ is eliminated in both first-round elections.~\end{proof}